Skip to content

 What Schema Markup Does for Your Search Visibility

-When Google can reliably parse this structured data, it uses it to generate rich results: enhanced search result formats that go beyond the standard blue-link, description, and URL presentation.
-Rich results include FAQ expandable snippets, article bylines and dates, breadcrumb trails, how-to step displays, review star ratings, and event date and location information.
+When Google can reliably parse this structured data, it can use it for supported search features that go beyond the standard blue-link, description, and URL presentation.
+Depending on the page type and current Google support, those features can include breadcrumb trails, review star ratings, product details, article metadata, event date and location information, and other structured search appearances.

-The SEO value of rich results is primarily a click-through rate effect.
-A result with rich result features occupies more visual space in the SERP, communicates more information at a glance, and typically receives a higher proportion of clicks than a plain result at the same ranking position.
-For some query types — especially informational queries where FAQ snippets appear — the difference in CTR between a plain result and a rich result can be substantial.
+The SEO value of supported rich results is primarily a click-through rate effect.
+A result with eligible rich result features can occupy more visual space in the SERP, communicate more information at a glance, and receive a higher proportion of clicks than a plain result at the same ranking position.

-Google's own guidance at Search Central makes clear that structured data does not guarantee rich results — Google decides whether to display them based on quality signals — but valid, accurate structured data is the prerequisite.
-Without it, rich results are not possible regardless of how well the page ranks.
+Google's own guidance at Search Central makes clear that structured data does not guarantee rich results.
+Google decides whether to display them based on eligibility, quality, and feature support, but valid, accurate structured data is still the prerequisite for supported rich result formats.

 Why Structured Data Gets Silently Dropped During Rebuilds